jonnyleealas/201-Reads/readings/class10.md

 ### Order of execution
 Order of executions are not as simple as 123.
 Tasks run in different orders depending on the code.
 One code may not run if the code before needs to complete, or if the code after is run.
 ### Execution Context
-- Global; Code in script but not in funciton.
+- Global; Code in script but not in function.
 - Function Context; Code running inside a function.
 - Eval Context; Code in an internal function.